ArticleAlgorithmic underwriting Data People

 • At the expand phase, we can make API evolution easier by defaulting to object types in the schema.

-• At the migrate phase, by generating clear documentation which highlights deprecated parts of the API.
+• At the migrate phase, by generating clear documentation which signposts new capabilities from deprecated parts of the API.

 • At the contract phase, with telemetry that points out where we can sunset unused capabilities.